Offbeat Tours in India

 Consider this route and get a massive adrenaline rush

 Delhi/Dehradun – Rishikesh – Jim Corbett – Nainital – Kathgodam – Delhi

 - You could either start your trip in Delhi or directly take a flight to Dehradun and then head to Rishikesh.
-Rishikesh hit stardom when the Beatles spent a few months there with their spiritual guru, and ever since, Rishikesh has had lots of yogashalas and courses for tourists wishing for a calming and spiritual experience.
-That aside, it’s a nice small town on the banks of the mighty Ganges River (where you can river raft), with great places to eat.
+Rishikesh hit stardom when the Beatles spent a few months there with their spiritual guru.
+And ever since, Rishikesh has had lots of yoga shalas and courses for tourists wishing for a calming and spiritual experience.
+That aside, it’s a nice small town on the banks of the mighty Ganges River (where you can river raft).
+It also offers great places to eat.

 - The next stop would be Jim Corbett National Park.
 A dense forest with the chance to spot a tiger in the wild, it’s exactly like how Ruskin Bond describes it in his books.
 You may spot the elusive tiger if you are lucky enough and will definitely see a host of other wildlife.
-From here you could make your way into the Kumaon Hills and the beautiful hill station of Nainital, and then to a lovely property called Itmenaan tucked away in the mountains.
+From here you could make your way into the Kumaon Hills and the beautiful hill station of Nainital.
+Thereafter, making your way to a lovely property called Itmenaan tucked away in the mountains.

-- As you make your way back down to Delhi via Kathgodam, you can add a few more places to your itinerary like Munsiyari, or Ramgarh if you have time.
-One thing we can promise is that not too many people would have traveled this route.
+- As you make your way back down to Delhi via Kathgodam, you can add a few more places to your itinerary.
+If you have the time you could include places like Munsiyari, or Ramgarh.
+One thing we can promise is that not too many people would have travelled this route.

 Best time to travel: February to June

 Jim Corbett National Park (Photo Credit – Shah Ahmad)